Chapter 8 - Reportable Diseases

 - When procuring samples, ensure that all blood collection equipment is single use only and appropriately discarded and disposed of.

 11. CFIA-approved laboratories will refuse submissions that are not accompanied by the appropriate documentation (i.e. a properly completed Form CFIA/ACIA 3937 or CFIA/ACIA 4679.
+The most recent version of the forms must be used.
+As of September 1, 2018, any versions prior to the 2013/05 version will be refused by the laboratory.
 Please contact the CFIA-approved laboratory directly to confirm what documentation or notification is required when using a CFIA-approved electronic EIA certification system for sample submission. (contact information available in Module 3.3).

 12. After collection, samples are kept refrigerated and shipped to the laboratory without delay.
 Use the safest and quickest means of shipment available.
 Ship samples only during the week to avoid having them delayed in transit or held over at the laboratory on weekends or holidays.

 13. In case of delayed shipment, samples may be frozen and sent at a later date if the following requirements are met:

 - Serum samples are frozen within 5 days of sampling date.

 - Samples are maintained at −15°C or colder until shipment.